Projektgrupp01/Project_INTE/docs/TDD Dokumentation.md

 Can lose health
 Can die
-Has disposition towards player (Hostile, friendly, neutral) Can be interacted with (Friendly greets you, neutral ignores you and hostile attacks) Can offer quests
+Has disposition towards player (Hostile, friendly, neutral) Can be interacted with (Friendly greets you and offers quests, neutral ignores you and hostile attacks) Can offer quests
 NPCs are considered Creatures